spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 3. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.

-Contrinue from figma
+----Continue from figma-----

+##  Turn on Utilize Commitments from the Spot Console

+1. Go to the virtual node group where you want to turn on the utilize RSs/SPs feature.
+2. In the Ocean autoscaler strategy area, click Utilize RIs/SPs.

-## Turn Utilize Commitments on or off per Virtual Node Group via the API
+## Turn on Utilize Commitments per Virtual Node Group via the Spot API

 You might want to distribute reservation instances/savings plans according to virtual node groups for different types of workloads on the same cluster.